 Even in your Credits capsule, you don't have to repeat all the required information for every photo if it's the same.
 For instance, if all your photos are from Flickr, you don't have to credit Flickr every time - just credit each photographer, then finish the capsule with "All photos from Flickr.com".
 Similarly, if all the photos are under the same licence, finish the capsule with "All photos provided under Creative Commons Licence 3.0" rather than stating it separately for each one.

 Now all that's left is to refer your readers to the Credits capsule.
 That's easy - put "See Photo Credits below" in the Name field.
 If you're feeling clever, you can make that a link to the Photo Credits capsule itself!

 There are some lovely pictures on free photo sites - but not if you're looking for something outside the mainstream.
-Whereas on Flickr, you'll find lots of quirky personal shots, and plenty of photographs by professionals too, on almost any subject you can think of.
-And Flickr photos are not only easy to use, it gives you a chance to interact with the photographers if you wish, and even get more publicity for your Hub or blog.
+Whereas on Flickr, you'll find lots of quirky personal shots and plenty of photographs by professionals, too, on almost any subject you can think of.
+And Flickr photos are not only easy to use, but it also gives you a chance to interact with the photographers if you wish and even get more publicity for your Hub or blog.

 - Open the Flickr.com website.

 - Leave the search box empty and click on "Search"